KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - CSS flexbox, using vh and vw for sizing.
 Also looked at how to select elements in the most efficient and sustainable ways.
 - In the afternoon we worked in groups of 4 to complete a UX challenge.
 The challenge was to create some wireframes for a competitor to Google Maps.
 We managed to complete some medium fidelity wireframes and then presented them to our peers.

+###Day 17

+- Followed the Design Thinking Process and UI/UX planning principles we learned this week to design a personal portfolio website.
+- I created user personas and stories, then made a first draft and final version of my low-fidelity  wireframe on Miro.
+- I actually really enjoyed the process and was surprised by this.
+I spent a good chunk of my Saturday night creating the wireframes whilst listening to music and have no regrets.
+It was fun to put myself in the user’s shoes and try to design something that would meet their needs and expectations.
+- I also cleaned up my Linkedin profile and began to upload my daily progress on LinkedIn instead of Twitter.

+###Day 18

+-This morning I created the high fidelity wire-frame for my portfolio website on Figma.
+I’m pretty happy with it, all in all.
+There are a few things that need tweaking, but I’ll let it sit in my mind for a while and have another look at it in a couple of days.
+- I’ll begin planning and building it in HTML and CSS in the morning.

 reflections on the week

 - began a more useful notetaking system after advice from a fellow bootcamper.
 Also discovered Trello